 - Add maple syrup, milk and vanilla extract and mix together until well combined.

-- Evenly spoon batter into each cavity of the donut pan.
-Don't be alarmed... the batter is very runny.
+- Evenly pour or spoon batter into each cavity of the donut pan.
+The batter is very runny.
+It will set in place upon baking.

-- Bake donuts for 22-24 minutes until a toothpick inserted into the center comes out clean.
+- Bake donuts for 20-22 minutes until a toothpick inserted into the center comes out clean.
+Allow donuts to cool the pan for 5-10 minutes before moving them to a wire rack to finish cooling.

-- Once cooled, combine the powdered sugar and 1 Tbsp milk in small bowl until smooth.
-Using your spoon, drizzle the mixture over the donuts while they're still on the wire pan (put a paper towel or piece of parchment paper under the wire rack to catch the drippings).
+- OPTIONAL: Combine the powdered sugar and scant 1 Tbsp milk in small bowl until smooth.
+Using your spoon, drizzle the mixture over the donuts while they're still on the wire pan (put a piece of parchment paper under the wire rack to catch the drippings).
+All frosting to set and enjoy!

-- Store donuts in a zip top bag for up to two days.
-Freezes well.
+- Store uneaten donuts in a zip top bag for up to two days or freeze and enjoy all week long.